 - Termites never need sleep.
-They build their colonies 24 hours a day, every day, until then die.
+They build their colonies 24 hours a day, every day, until they die.

 - Termites are extremely hygienic insects.
 Colonies spend a great deal of time grooming one another to prevent disease.